RoboPhred/potioncraft-savefile/README.md

 # PotionCraft Save Files

+__DEPRECATED__: The game now implements this feature natively.
+This mod is no longer needed.

 Save your PotionCraft game to the filesystem, allowing you to edit and transfer your save files.

 Saves are stored in the PotionCraft directory under the `saves` folder.